Board & Staff

 Madelyn Edlin

-Marketing & Sales Manager
+Product Marketing Manager

-Madelyn is the Marketing & Sales Manager for Equitable Food Initiative.
+Madelyn is the Product Marketing Manager for Equitable Food Initiative.
 After beginning her career in the environmental nonprofit sector, she later transitioned to agriculture where she learned about EFI.
 Madelyn joined EFI’s Marketing and Communications team in 2022, where she works on a variety of marketing campaigns as well as sales lead generation.

 Madelyn earned her B.S. in Organizational Communications from University of Portland where she spent much of her time studying food systems and sustainability.
 A natural traveler and food enthusiast, Madelyn has found the power of storytelling and a good meal in communicating ideas and crossing barriers.
 When she’s not working, you can find her teaching yoga, or on a mountain trail with her two dogs.